Ville-de-Mont-Royal station: History

-Beginning in May 2018, due to its 4-year-long process of being converted to light rapid transit, only one of its two platforms was used for travel in both directions; the same was true for its neighbouring station Canora (inbound).
-The station was closed in 2020 and is scheduled to reopen in 2024 as a light metro station in the second phase of the Réseau express métropolitain.
+Beginning in May 2018, due to its 4-year-long process of being converted to light rapid transit, only one of its two platforms was used for travel in both directions; the same was true for its neighbouring station Canora.
+Both stations were closed on May 20, 2019, and were replaced with a single temporary station called Canora—Mont-Royal.
+That station was closed and the section of the line shut down on May 11, 2020.

+The station was originally scheduled to reopen in 2024 as a light metro station in the second phase of the Réseau express métropolitain, then it was later pushed back to November 2025.
+The REM station opened for regular service on November 17, 2025.

+The historic train station building still exists immediately to the west of the REM station; it currently hosts a restaurant.